Khadia, Ahmedabad

 Khadia is an area of central Ahmedabad, Gujarat, India.
 There are pol and heritage houses in the town.

 Khadia was allotted a seat in Gujarat Vidhan Sabha.
-Ashok Bhatt won from there 8 times in a row.
+Ashok Bhatt won from there 8 consecutive times.
 In 1975 as member of Jana Sangh, and 7 times from 1980 to 2007 as member of BJP.
 From 2012, the old seats of Khadia and Jamalpur have been merged into one seat.